 Safety and security

-Petty crime, such as pickpocketing and bag snatching, occurs, particularly on public transport, intercity buses and at major tourist areas, including in Old Havana, El Centro, Vedado and the Malecon, as well as on the beaches of Playa del Este, Varadero and Santiago de Cuba.
+Petty crime, such as pickpocketing and bag snatching, occurs, particularly on public transport, intercity buses and at major tourist areas.
+This includes Old Havana, El Centro, Vedado, the Malecon and the beaches of Playa del Este, Varadero and Santiago de Cuba.

 Criminals posing as tour agents or taxi drivers operate at the airport and in Havana.